 The Agra Fort was built in 1565 under the aegis of Akbar.
 Situated on the right bank of the Yamuna River, this fort and the Taj form a unity of monuments.
 Both structures complement each other given that they are in the same vicinity.
 You can enter the fort through the Delhi or Amar Singh Gates.
 The bigger entrance is the former.
 As you go in the fort complex through the Delhi gate, you approach the inner portal.
 Also called the Hathi Pol this entrance is a magnificent one.

-Inside the tower you would be amazed at the Muhammam Burj which is an octagonal spire.
+Inside the tower, you would be amazed at the Muhammad Burj which is an octagonal spire.
 The Shish Mahal is in this complex where you see some splendid reception rooms.
 The complex is beautifully constructed and palatial.
 The two mosques within this mosque are built of white marble.

 The Moti Masjid and Nagina Masjid are the two mosques that leave you spellbound with their structural beauty.
 These mosques were built under the aegis of Aurangzeb.
 The whole complex has intricate carvings and most structures inside are made of pure marble.
 The influence of Indo-Muslim art is strong in these surroundings.